Flynn hires vocal Mueller team critic, after mysteriously firing attorneys

 "General Flynn has notified the undersigned that he is terminating Covington & Burling LLP as his counsel and has already retained new counsel for this matter," the motion said.

-Flynn pleaded guilty to providing false statements to the FBI during a January 2017 interview.
-He admitted to giving false statements about his communications with Russian ambassador Sergey Kislyak in December 2016.
+Flynn, in his guilty plea, admitted to giving false statements about his communications with Russian ambassador Sergey Kislyak in December 2016.

 Fox News’ Brooke Singman, Ronn Blitzer and Christopher Wallace contributed to this report.